-Before e submitting the professional portfolio, the Graduate Student should verify the following: All sections from above are included.
+Before subm itting the Graduate Portfolio, the Graduate Student should verify the following: All sections from above are included.
 All sections are accurately labeled.
 All pages are numbered and match the Table of Contents.
-All artifacts include a heading with the appropriate course name and number, the course instructor, and the core proposition being addressed.
+All Narrative DARs include a heading with the appropriate course name and number, the course instructor, and the Core Proposition being addressed.
 All attributes identified in the rubric are included in each DAR.
 Fonts, headings, etc. should be consistent in form.

-Portfolio Artifacts
+Graduate Portfolio Artifacts

-The Graduate Student is responsible for choosing assignments as artifacts that best represent one's competency within each five core propositions of the National Board for Professional Teaching Standards.
-The framework supports the characterization of an accomplished career educator as reflected in the related belief statements for each of the core propositions throughout the program.
+The Graduate Student is responsible for choosing assignments as artifacts that best represent one's competency within each of the National Board for Professional Teaching Standards Five Core Propositions.
+The framework supports the characterization of an accomplished career educator as reflected in the related belief statements for each of the Core Propositions throughout the program.
 A separate DAR narrative is to be written for each artifact, using the template and instructions below.
 When copying and pasting the template, simply delete the text in italics, as it provides instruction for completing each section.
-The accompanying artifact for each DAR should be placed immediately after the DAR in the portfolio.
+The accompanying artifact for each DAR should be placed immediately after the DAR in the Graduate Portfolio.

 Template for Artifact DARs

-REFLECTION OF NBPTS $\#\$ ARTIFACT
+REFLECTION OF NBPTS CORE PROPOSITION #\\\\\ ARTIFACT Course Name, Number, and Instructor:

-Course:

 Type of Artifact:

-Description: In this section, the graduate student should provide a clear, concise description of the artifact.
+Description: In this section, the Graduate Student should provide a clear, concise description of the artifact.
 The description should include the purpose and intended learning outcome(s) of the artifact with relevant information such as the content area.

-Analysis: In this section, identify the NBPTS standard for the focus of the reflection on this artifact and demonstrate how the artifact aligns specifically with the standard.
-The language associated with the standard should be used in the analysis.
+Analysis: In this section, identify the NBPTS Core Proposition for the focus of the reflection on this artifact and demonstrate how the artifact aligns specifically with the Core Proposition.
+The language associated with the Core Proposition should be used in the analysis.
 Justification of the alignment should be clearly stated and aligned with research-based practice (transfer), including appropriate citation(s).

-Reflection: In this section, the graduate student should reflect upon the artifact/ experience using these guiding questions:
+Reflection: In this section, the Graduate Student should reflect upon the artifact/experience using these guiding questions: